naijilnj/uber-data-project/README.md

 # uber-data-project

 Created an ETL pipeline using the open-source data pipeline tool called Mage.
-The pipeline is designed to process and analyze data stored in a GCP Bucket.
+The pipeline is designed to process the etl job for data stored in a GCP Bucket.
 We use Google Cloud Storage (GCS) to store the raw data, Compute Engine (VM/SSH Instance) to run Mage, and BigQuery to store the transformed data for analysis.
 Finally, we utilize Looker Studio to create an interactive dashboard for data visualization and insights.

 Technology Used:-